 Before taking a screenshot, locate the Volume Down button and the Power button.

 - With the device powered on, press and hold down the Volume Down button and Power button together for one second.
 The screen will flash briefly and a smaller image of the screen will appear in the center of the screen to indicate a successful screenshot.
 If the volume is turned up, you’ll hear a shutter sound just before the screen flashes.

 - Release the buttons.

-- Connect the tablet to your computer.
+Using a USB cable, connect the tablet to your computer.

-Screenshot_yyyy-mm-dd-hh-mm-ss.png.
-OS X: Mac users need to install a free app, Android File Transfer, to complete a USB transfer.
+On Mac OS X: Install a free app, Android File Transfer(AFT), to complete a USB transfer.
 Visit android.com/filetransfer and follow the onscreen instructions.
-After installing Android File Transfer (AFT), AFT starts automatically when you plug in your Kindle Fire tablet.
+After installation, the AFT application starts automatically when you plug in your Fire device.
 In the AFT window, navigate to Pictures > Screenshots.
 The screenshots are saved with filenames that include the year, month, day, hour, minute, and second in the format: Screenshot_yyyy-mm-dd-hh-mm-ss.png as shown below: